Mr-S-Mirzoev/yaml-optimize/README.md

 ## Roadmap

-[+] Replace absolutely identical blocks with anchors to the first one [ ] Replace similar blocks with merge keys
+- [x] Replace absolutely identical blocks with anchors to the first one
+- [ ] Replace similar blocks with merge keys
-[ ] Preserve comments and spacing (?) of the original document.
+- [ ] Preserve comments and spacing (?) of the original document.
 Also, preserve block/flow format.